There’s no reason for you to be afraid of the deep or the open-water environment

 - Simulate a mass start with your team to mimic the cluster effect.
 Get used to the kicks and bumps that normally happen in the beginning.
 Maintain your focus throughout.

 - Swim using a tempo trainer to train your mind to move at a steady pace.
 My coach normally sets a tempo between 1.3 to 0.8 strokes per minute depending on your individual goal.

 - Visualization.
 Defined as the act or power of anticipating that which will or may come to be.
 Obtain a copy of the race course and take a minute a day to imagine yourself swimming, knowing what to do in stressful situations and completing it successfully.

 - Nourish yourself at least two hours before the race.
 Do not feed yourself with anything new that may upset your stomach.
 Avoid caffeine overdose to prevent increased heart rate and hyperventilation.

 - Warm up for at least 10 minutes before the actual swim leg.

-- If you find yourself hyperventilating, pause and allow some deep breaths.
+- If you find yourself hyperventilating, pause and take deep breaths.
 Count three to five seconds inhaling through your nose and exhaling as you swim.
-Do some yoga breathing exercises and exhale by creating some humming sounds underwater to relax.
+Do some yoga breathing exercises and exhale by creating humming sounds underwater to relax.